 We all face medical and dental costs at some point in our life.
 Plus, many of us have prescriptions to buy each month.
 Although your unique situation will have an impact on the total cost of maintaining your health, it is important to include your estimated expenses in your budget.

 Many of us pay for subscription services for entertainment such as Netflix or Disney+.
+We might also be paying for a gym membership.
 Make sure to include these monthly costs in your budget.

 Toiletries like hand soap and shampoo will likely take a small spot in your budget, but it should be included.
 Do pretty scents sway you?
 Those small amounts can add up if you don't pay attention to them.